Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; (Hebrews 3:12 NKJV)

 Moreover, brethren, I do not want you to be unaware that all our fathers were under the cloud, all passed through the sea, all were baptized into Moses in the cloud and in the sea, all ate the same spiritual food, and all drank the same spiritual drink.
 For they drank of that spiritual Rock that followed them, and that Rock was Christ.
 But with most of them God was not well pleased, for their bodies were scattered in the wilderness.
 Now these things became our examples, to the intent that we should not lust after evil things as they also lusted.
 And do not become idolaters as were some of them.
 As it is written, The people sat down to eat and drink, and rose up to play.
 Nor let us commit sexual immorality, as some of them did, and in one day twenty-three thousand fell; nor let us tempt Christ, as some of them also tempted, and were destroyed by serpents; nor complain, as some of them also complained, and were destroyed by the destroyer.
 Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come.
 Therefore let him who thinks he stands take heed lest he fall.
 (1 Corinthians 10:1-12 NKJV)

-The reason many people believe in once-saved-always-saved is that it is the logical conclusion of faulty theology.
-However, a logical deduction based on pet theology is not the way to study and interpret the scripture.
-If the Scripture does not support your theology, then you need to adjust your theology – not try to explain away scriptures that disagree with it.
-When I come to a verse that disagrees with a theological view that I hold I ask myself a few questions:
+I suspect that the main reason many people believe in once-saved-always-saved is that it is the logical conclusion of theology that isn’t quite right.
+But we shouldn’t mold scripture to fit our theology.
+Instead, we should mold our theology from the scripture.
+When we come upon passages in the Bible that do not support our theology, then we need to adjust our theology – not try to explain away.
+When I come to a verse that disagrees with a theological view that I hold, I ask myself a few questions:

-4. Do I need to change what I believe based off of the light of this scripture?
+- 4. Do I need to change what I believe based on the light of this scripture?

-It’s very difficult to explain away all the verses that I have presented.
-And I have yet to find one verse that emphatically states that once you are saved you are always saved.
+That said, it is very difficult to explain away all the verses I have presented.
+And I have yet to find one verse that emphatically states that once you are saved, you are always saved.
 But don’t take my word for it.
 Take all of the scriptures together.
 View all of them together and ask the Holy Spirit how they fit together, for they surely do.
-Look into it for yourself.

-Anyway, I said all that to say that I honestly can’t find once-saved-always-saved in the Bible.
+I honestly can’t find once-saved-always-saved in the Bible.
 I would have no problem believing once-saved-always-saved.
 I have no prejudice against the idea.
-If it were true I would have no trouble accepting it.
-I just can’t read the scripture and find it.
-You’d have to be looking real hard for it while ignoring lots of other scripture in order to find it.
+If it were true, I would have no trouble accepting it.
+But I can’t seem to find it in scripture.

-The truth is that you can be gloriously saved and then later cast into hell if you do not continue in the goodness of God:
+The unfortunate truth is that a person can be gloriously saved and later cast away if they do not continue in the goodness of God:

 Therefore consider the goodness and severity of God: on those who fell, severity; but toward you, goodness, if you continue in His goodness.
 Otherwise you also will be cut off.
 (Romans 11:22 NKJV)